What Can a Digital Assistant Do?

 By integrating with commonly used business application across IT, HR, expense management, ERP, and others, some of most common actions a digital assistant can perform are:

 A digital assistant simplifies workflow-driven processes and task completion, including approvals like expenses, procurement, timesheets, HCM, and more.
-It alerts employees of tasks needing their attention and enables them to take action right from the digital assistant without having to log into the business system.
+It alerts employees to tasks needing their attention and enables them to take action right from the digital assistant without having to log into the business system.

 A digital assistant can be programmed to provide employees with personalized answers to common questions.
 They can also help find information across the enterprise, anything from HR- to IT-related questions, delivering one-stop search functionality across the organization.